 When and Where?

-The Symposium on Tick-borne Diseases is free and open to the public.
+The Symposium on Tick-borne Diseases, co-sponsored by the Renaissance School of Medicine's Departments of Medicine and Microbiology & Immunology, is free and open to the public.
 Breakfast and lunch are included with registration.

-This event will feature researchers and clinicians from Stony Brook Renaissance School of Medicine and Stony Brook Southampton Hospital.
+This event will feature researchers and clinicians from the Renaissance School of Medicine at Stony Brook University and Stony Brook Southampton Hospital.
 The program will cover recent advances in research on tick-borne illnesses, including infections common on Long Island and the Alpha-gal meat allergy.
 This event will also showcase the resources that Stony Brook provides to keep our community informed about tick-transmitted diseases.

 | Morning Introduction | ||